dask/distributed/docs/source/limitations.rst

    decision, but non-optimal situations do occur.
 -  The workers are just Python processes, and inherit all capabilities and limitations of Python.
 They do not bound or limit themselves in any way.
-   In production you may wish to run dask workers within containers.
+   In production you may wish to run Dask workers within containers.

 Assumptions on Functions and Data
 ---------------------------------